chaukhoa97/portfolio-v2/docs/General Web/performance.md

 ## Clean code

-- Separate logic and UI by using custom hooks (prefered) or [Container/ Presentational Pattern](https://www.patterns.dev/posts/presentational-container-pattern).
+- Separate logic and UI by using custom hooks (preferred) or [Container/ Presentational Pattern](https://www.patterns.dev/posts/presentational-container-pattern).
-- Things that change together should be located as close as possible but should still be still resonable.
+- Things that change together should be located as close as possible but should still be reasonable.
 - SOLID, DRY
 - YAGNI (You Aren't Gonna Need It): Don't add code that you only think you **might** need in the future.
 - KISS (Keep It Simple, Stupid): The simpler the code, the easier it is to understand and maintain.
 "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."